mathiasertl/django-ca/docs/source/quickstart/docker_compose.rst

 =============================

 The default :file:`compose.yaml` does not offer HTTPS, because too many details (cert location, etc.) are different from system to system.
-We need to add a `docker-compose override file
+We need to add a `compose override file
 <https://docs.docker.com/compose/how-tos/multiple-compose-files/merge/>`_ to open the port and map the
 directories with the certificates into the container.
 Simply add a file called :file:`compose.override.yaml` next to your main configuration file: